golesmn/product_management_service/README.md

 The `specs/` directory contains the YAML specifications to deploy this service as a Fission function:

-* `function-product-management-producer.yaml`: Registers the function.
+* `function-product-management.yaml`: Registers the function.
-* `route-login-route.yaml`: Maps HTTP route to login logic.
-* `route-producer-route.yaml`: Maps HTTP route to user creation or messaging.
+* `route-product-create.yaml`: Maps HTTP route to product creation or messaging.
 * `fission-deployment-config.yaml`: Additional deployment configuration.

 Deploy all resources using: